Creamy Turkey Wild Rice Soup

 Broth is essential to the flavor in this recipe and good for you.
 Plus, broth made with bones helps us utilize protein more efficiently.
 For the most nutrients use homemade broth with bones and vegetables not caned or boxed store bought broth.

 Consider a mix of wild and brown rice, which seems to be the most common way wild rice is packaged anyway.
 Brown rice could also be used and still has a nice nutty flavor.
-I don’t recommend white rice if you can avoid it.
-The hull with all the nutrients has been taken off and it doesn’t add any flavor.

 Return from Creamy Turkey Wild Rice Soup to Homemade Soups